Heathrow partners with Microsoft to put wildlife traffickers on notice

 Credit: London Heathrow Airport (LHR)

-London Heathrow Airport (LHR) has teamed up with Microsoft to trial the world’s first artificial intelligence system to combat illegal wildlife trafficking.
+London Heathrow Airport (LHR) has teamed up with Microsoft to trial the world’s first artificial intelligence system to combat illegal wildlife trafficking through airports.
 ‘Project SEEKER’ detects animal trafficking in cargo and baggage passing through the airport by scanning up to 250,000 bags a day.
-It recorded a 70 per cent+ successful detection rate and was particularly effective at identifying ivory items, such as tusks and horns.
+It recorded a 70+ per cent successful detection rate and was particularly effective at identifying ivory items, such as tusks and horns.
 By identifying more trafficked items and earlier, authorities have more time, scope, and information to pursue criminal traffickers and combat the $23 billion illegal wildlife trafficking industry.

 In addition to Microsoft, Project SEEKER has been developed in partnership with UK Border Force and Smiths Detection and is supported by the Royal Foundation.
 Microsoft developers have taught Project SEEKER to identify animals or products including illegal products used in medicines, and trials at Heathrow have demonstrated the algorithm can be trained on any species in just two months.
 The technology automatically alerts security and Border Force officers when it detects an illegal wildlife item in a cargo or baggage scanner, and objects seized can then be used as evidence in criminal proceedings against smugglers.